-Hallucinations and Memory leanks: Transformers
+Hallucinations and Memory leaks: Transformers

-Building the theories in this tweet.
+This is building the theories in this tweet.
 I thought it would be a good idea to get into Interpretable AI and try out a theory

 The Initial Idea was to use a synthetic dataset in the format from the tweet, Question, related fact, and answer.
 Started making a small synthetic dataset with several LLMs, os and closed, to try and make sure no specific model biases made it in.